Unknown6656/MCPU/Documentation/ide.md

 <br/>
 ![][ide04]
 <br/>
 The context menu contains a list of all known instructions, defined functions or labels and a few other useful token.
-The selected item can be inserted by the press of the key <kbd>Tab</kbd> or <kbd>Enter</kbd>.
+The selected item can be inserted by the press of the key <kbd>Enter</kbd>.
 The menu can be closed by pressing the <kbd>Esc</kbd>-key.

 (((TODO)))